mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 Anyway, here is the conversation between Hui Neng and the Fifth Patriarch.
 I think you can see this conversation in the chapter “Buddha Nature” also.

 And here it says, “From where do you come?”
 And Hui Neng said he comes from Ling Nan.
 Ling Nan in China.
 And also the teacher says, “If you come from Ling Nan, I think the people in Ling Nan don’t have buddha nature.
 How can you become buddha nature?”
 Because, I don’t know exactly, but people in Ling Nan were pretty poor, and commoners, not educated so much.
 So Hui Neng in this story I think was not an educated person.
 So he couldn’t read sutras, he couldn’t write [...]
-But on the other hand, in the Fifth Patriarch’s monastery, I think [Jin Shu], which is constructed, who was the *shuso*, the head monk of the monastery, was very educated and sharp person.
-So [Jin Shu] \[was] *shuso* and head monk, and Hui Neng, are very contrasting persons.
+But on the other hand, in the Fifth Patriarch’s monastery, I think Shen Hsiu, which is constructed, who was the *shuso*, the head monk of the monastery, was very educated and sharp person.
+So Shen Hsiu \[was] *shuso* and head monk, and Hui Neng, are very contrasting persons.
 So anyway, that’s why he mentioned, “If you come from Ling Nan, they are barbarians, they don’t have buddha nature.
 How can you become buddha nature?”

 But Dogen Zenji comments on this [store] conversation in the chapter on “Buddha Nature”; you should read this carefully.
 That’s an interesting commentary there.
 The point he really comments on this is, the people in Ling Nan don’t have buddha nature, means no buddha nature.
 It is not something wrong which the fifth patriarch mentions, but it is nothing but expression of what real buddha nature is.
 So that real nature of the truth, buddha nature, is expressed as no buddha nature.
 Because it is nothing but the function and activities.